intinno/acts_as_daily_countable/README.markdown

 		acts_as_daily_countable
 	end

-Run the task daily_countable:persist_counts to save the count details.
+To count and store the number or records, run the following rake task

+	daily_countable:persist_counts

 It is recommended that this rake task should be run atleast once during the day.

 To find the count of reocrds that were active on a particular day, use